vmware-tanzu/tanzu-dev-portal/content/guides/containers/security-best-practices.md

 * Write failures on persistent volumes in Kubernetes: Data persistence in Kubernetes is configured using persistent volumes.
 Kubernetes mounts these volumes with the *root* user as the owner; therefore, non-root containers don't have permissions to write to the persistent directory.

-* Issues with specific utilities or services: Some utilities (eg. Git) or servers (eg. PostgreSQL) run additional checks to find the user in the */etc/passwd* file.
+* Issues with specific utilities or services: Some utilities (e.g. Git) or servers (e.g. PostgreSQL) run additional checks to find the user in the */etc/passwd* file.
 These checks will fail for non-root container images.

 To learn more about these issues, as well as potential solutions for each, [refer to our detailed blog post on this topic](https://engineering.bitnami.com/articles/running-non-root-containers-on-openshift.html).